Ficool

 Tension simmered between the opposing teachers as the students watched, amused by this rivalry.

 Reinhard thinks quickly.
-"Uhhh… CHIRO, explain yourself less than me."
+"Uhhh… CHIRO, explain yourself."

 Chiro stares star-gated.
 "OHHH."